dgaozhao/dgaozhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year Ph.D. candidate in public Administration and policy at [Florida State University](https://coss.fsu.edu/askew/).
+I am a fifth-year Ph.D. candidate in public administration and policy at [Florida State University](https://coss.fsu.edu/askew/).

 My research focuses on digital governance, citizen engagement, performance management, and social equity from a behavioral perspective.
 I am particularly interested in topics like social media, AI, education, policing, and coproduction.
 My work has appeared in _Government Information Quarterly_ and _Public Performance & Management Review_.